selesy/uprest/README.md

     @Paths("/api/something")
     @Headers("Accept:application/json")
     public void performanceTest(HttpResponse response, Performance performance) {
-      assertTrue(performance.getResponseTime() < 20000);
+      assumeThat(response)
+          .hasStatusFamily(HttpStatus.SC_OK);
+      assertThat(performance)
+          .hasRoundTripTimeLessThan(20000);
     }

 The final example uses one of the "content specific" modules to unmarshal the HttpResponse's entity body to a specific format for verification.
 As shown below, the JavaEE 7 JSON APIs are used to unmarshal the entity body into a JsonObject.
-The @Body annotation is used to indicate that unREST should attempt to provide that parameter.
+The @EntityBody annotation is used to indicate that unREST should attempt to provide that parameter.
 Once the JsonObject is retrieved

     @Test
     @Paths("/api/something")
     @Headers("Accept:application/json")
-    public void responseBodyTest(@Body JsonObject jsonObject) {
+    public void responseBodyTest(@EntityBody JsonObject jsonObject) {
-      assertTrue(jsonObject.containsKey("id");
+      assertThat(jsonOjbect)
+          .containsKey("id")
+          .hasKeyWithValue("userName", "abc123");
     }